Motions (and Oppositions) for Temporary Orders

 - By Mail: If the other party has not registered with eFileNV, you will have to send the documents through the U.S. Mail (you can send them by regular mail, there is no need to send them by certified mail).

 Once you serve the documents, you must fill out a Certificate of Service that states when, where, and how you served the documents.
-File the Certificate of Service with the court before your hearing.
+The Certificate of Service form is required and must be filed before the court date!

 You can find answers to common questions about service on the Frequently Asked Questions: Service page.